Adam Sandler on plunging into the Safdies’ ‘Uncut Gems’

 “When he saw ‘Good Time,’ he was like, ‘Oh my God.
 Those guys,’” Sandler says.
 “These guys did something to Paul that stopped him in his tracks.
 When Paul saw this movie, he texted after: ‘Still in the theater.
 Can’t move.’”

-“Able was a very nice, gentle guy to me.
+“Abel was a very nice, gentle guy to me.
 He just wanted to be nice to me as a human being, not throw me on the ground,” says Sandler.
-“We wanted Able ultimately to spit in my face.”
+“We wanted Abel ultimately to spit in my face.”

 “The way we approach violence in all our movies, when you see violence unfold in a non-organized way, it’s really sloppy,” says Josh.
 “I got punched in the face really badly once.
 I got knocked out.
 The only thing I remember from the moment is falling to the ground and seeing a little girl with her mother turn and yell.
 You kind of want to get at that feeling with violence.”

-Note: This story was first published on December 11, 2019.
-It was updated on December 13, 2019 to correct the first name of singer The Weeknd.
-He is Abel Tesfaye, not Able Tesfaye.